Superpressure balloon: Applications

 The Super-pressure Balloon-borne Imaging Telescope (SuperBIT) is staged for a 30+ day flight from on NASA's SPB system in March 2022.
 Launched from Wānaka, New Zealand, SuperBIT intends to take advantage of day and night cycles made possible by SPB in order to obtain space-quality, diffraction-limited imaging from the stratosphere.

+The Chinese high-altitude balloon that was observed transiting the United States in early 2023 was a superpressure balloon similar in style to the earlier NASA balloons.